ufodia/RCKangaroo-RTX-30xx-/README.md

 Command line parameters:

--gpu		which GPUs are used, for example, "035" means that GPUs #0, #3 and #5 are used.
+<b>-gpu</b>		which GPUs are used, for example, "035" means that GPUs #0, #3 and #5 are used.
 If not specified, all available GPUs are used.

 -pubkey		public key to solve, both compressed and uncompressed keys are supported.
 If not specified, software starts in benchmark mode and solves random keys.